ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 - **hourly_data**: Overwritten with each query.
 Contains number of hits per organization, and a CSV with full columns for that hour (customizable).
 - **historical_data**: Appended to with each query.
 To prevent it from becoming too large to manage and process, this contains summaries of data from the query.
 - Historical Data/**honeypot_summaries**: Historical data summaries specific to each honeypot.

+### Flask Browser App
+Opens port 5000 and reads the contents of the data folder into dataframes.
+Converts to JSONL tables and serves to the Javascript front end (For better speed, future work should instead read the CSVs in the JS to reduce slowdown caused by Python).
+Every 3600 seconds (1 hour), the app calls query_and_process.py to get new hourly data and update historical data.

+  ### Frontend